-2. About Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 1
+2. About Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 1 Round 2

-The Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 1 (the grant opportunity) will run over 4 years from 2022-23 to 2025-26.
+The Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 1 Round 2 (the grant opportunity) will run over 3 years from 2023-24 to 2025-26.
 The grant opportunity will deliver community batteries to support lower electricity bills and emissions, support storage of excess solar energy, and reduce pressure on the grid.

-This program complements the Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 2 grant opportunity and a third competitive grant program that will be commenced by the Australian Renewable Energy Agency in 2023.
-Together the three grant opportunities will deliver on the Australian Government's commitment to deliver 400 community batteries across Australia.
+This program complements the Community Batteries for Household Solar Program - Delivery of Election Commitments Stream 1 and Stream 2 grant opportunities and the community battery grant opportunity administered by the Australian Renewable Energy Agency.
+Together these grant opportunities deliver on the Australian Government's commitment to support 400 community batteries across Australia.

-The objective of the grant opportunity is to install, connect and operate community batteries in the eligible locations listed at Appendix A. Stream 1 aims to deliver on the Government's commitment to deliver community batteries at 56 locations selected by the Government.
+The objective of the grant opportunity is to install, connect and operate community batteries in the eligible locations listed at Appendix A. Stream 1 Round 2 delivers on the Government's commitment to community batteries at six locations selected by the Government.
 If you wish to apply for funding for more than one location at Appendix A, you must submit one application per location.
-Only one community battery can be installed in each eligible location under this grant opportunity.

-If two or more applicants apply to install a community battery in the same location, we will award funding to the applicant who scores the highest against the assessment criteria outlined in section 6.
+If two or more applicants apply to install a community battery in the same location, the Decision Maker will award funding to the applicant who scores the highest against the assessment criteria as outlined in section 6.